area17/time/README.md

 * Added Australia Eastern Standard time for Jen
 * Also added Doha to balance the list out

+### v3.0.11

+* Added Amsterdam as Liv is currently living there
+* Added Cairo for our new hire, Yasien
+* Moved Luis back to Paris
+* Removed Doha and Australia - Jen is now in London

 ## Developing

 ### Grunt Tasks: